Orres History, Family Crest & Coats of Arms

 Orres Spelling Variations

-In various documents Orres has been spelled Since medieval scribes still spelled according to sound, records from that era contain an enormous number of spelling variations
+In various documents Orres has been spelled Since medieval scribes still spelled according to sound, records from that era contain an enormous number of spelling variations.
+Orr, Ore, Orre, Orey and others.

 Early Notables of the Orres family (pre 1700)